khqnn/khqnn/README.md

   As a senior software engineer for the Reporting System project, my responsibilities included designing and implementing the reporting functionalities, ensuring scalability and efficiency.

 - **Challenges Faced**
+  1. ***Making reports generic for hundreds of clients***
-  Making reports generic for hundreds of clients posed a significant challenge, especially in calculating dimensions from transactional data for each client.
+     <b>Challenge: </b> Ensuring that the reporting system can generate and handle reports for hundreds of clients with diverse requirements and data structures posed a significant challenge.

-- **Solutions Implemented**
+     <b>Solution: </b> Designed a multitenant architecture that isolates data and configurations for each client, allowing the system to generate tailored reports while maintaining efficiency.
+Implemented a flexible configuration management system that allows customization of report dimensions and filters based on client-specific requirements.

+  2. ***Calculating dimensions from transactional data for each client***
+     <b>Challenge: </b> Calculating dimensions such as time, product, category, branch, and brand from transactional data for each client required significant computational resources and time.
-  Implemented a solution to calculate dimensions for data cubes (e.g., time, product, category, branch, and brand) from transactional data.
-These dimensions are then pre-calculated and stored in cache (e.g., Memcached) for efficient retrieval.
-This approach significantly reduced the computational overhead and time required for generating reports, ensuring scalability and responsiveness.
+     <b>Solution: </b> Developed a mechanism to pre-calculate dimensions for data cubes from transactional data.
+These dimensions are then stored in a cache (e.g., Memcached) for efficient retrieval during report generation.
+Utilized batch processing to periodically update and pre-calculate dimensions, ensuring that the data remains current and reduces the load during real-time report generation.

+  3. ***Continuous updating and saving of reports***
+     <b>Challenge: </b> Reports needed to be continuously updated with the latest data and saved for future retrieval, which required efficient mechanisms to manage data consistency and report storage.
+     <b>Solution: </b> Implemented incremental update mechanisms that allow the system to update reports with new data in real-time, ensuring that reports are always up-to-date without requiring full recalculations.
+Utilized efficient storage solutions to save reports, including leveraging database partitioning and archiving strategies to manage large volumes of report data.

+  4. ***Handling complex data cubes and slices***
+     <b>Challenge: </b> Managing complex data cubes and slices for generating detailed and multidimensional reports added to the complexity of the system.
+     <b>Solution: </b> Developed dynamic data cubes that can be configured and adjusted based on client requirements, allowing for flexible and detailed report generation.
+Implemented efficient data slicing techniques to handle various dimensions and filters, enabling the system to generate reports quickly and accurately based on user-defined criteria.

+  5. ***Ensuring data security and privacy***
+     <b>Challenge: </b> Given the multitenant nature of the system, ensuring data security and privacy for each client's data was paramount.
+     <b>Solution: </b> Implemented robust access control mechanisms to ensure that only authorized users can access and generate reports for their respective clients.

 ### KidSafe
 - **Description**